 When it comes to buying a tennis racket, you literally have hundreds of rackets to choose from which can be very daunting, especially if you are new to tennis.

-Our Tennis Racket Buying Guide will hopefully help to understand what you should look for when buying a racket such as Head Size, Weight, Swing Weight, String Pattern, grip size, balance, stiffness and beam width.
+This Tennis Racket Buying Guide will hopefully help you to understand what you should look for when buying a tennis racket such as Head Size, Weight, Swing Weight, String Pattern, grip size, balance, stiffness, and beam width.

 Tennis Racket Buying Guide